jaspector

 Monday-Friday, 8:00 AM to 4:00 PM (phone to 5:00 PM)

-Typical inspection sequence: County procedure references inspections on the building permit card and requires all listed inspections to be called in.
+Typical sequence: County procedure references inspections on the building permit card and requires all listed inspections to be called in.
 For manufactured homes, the posted checklist requires preinspection when applicable, then electrical and plumbing inspections after setup, followed by mechanical inspection after power is connected, and certificate of occupancy before move-in.

 Inspector will not complete inspections if the building permit card is not visible.

-Do I need a building permit in unincorporated Ware County, GA?
+01 Do I need a building permit in unincorporated Ware County, GA?

 The county Planning and Codes page states staff assist with permitting needs including construction, septic systems, and mobile home moving permits.
 Public forms are posted for residential and commercial building permits, demolition, electrical permits, house moving, septic, and manufactured-home related approvals.

-How much does a building permit cost in unincorporated Ware County, GA?
+02 How much does a building permit cost in unincorporated Ware County, GA?

+Building permit fees in unincorporated Ware County, GA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: County procedure says permit cost is based on house/building value for the building permit, number of fixtures for plumbing, job cost for mechanical, and square feet for electrical..

-How do I apply for a building permit in unincorporated Ware County, GA?
+03 How do I apply for a building permit in unincorporated Ware County, GA?

-1. Apply for septic tank approval first when the project will use septic.
+To apply for a building permit in unincorporated Ware County, GA, follow these steps: 1.
+Apply for septic tank approval first when the project will use septic.
 The county procedure sheet lists $60 for an existing tank inspection and $110 for a new septic tank permit, and notes the process can take up to 3 business days.
 Applicants must also apply for a driveway/culvert pipe if the street is not paved.
 2. Complete the building permit form and site plan form.
 The site plan must show existing structures, driveway location, and side, front, and rear setbacks.
 3. Submit building plans with the completed forms.
 The county says new building plans must include electrical, plumbing, HVAC, door-size, and window-size information.
 4. Wait for building inspector review.
 The county procedure sheet states building-plan review can take up to 10 business days.
 5. After septic approval is complete, the contractor or homeowner obtains the building permit and associated trade permits.
 The county states permit cost is based on house value for the building permit, number of fixtures for plumbing, job cost for mechanical, and square footage for electrical.

-How long does it take to get a building permit in unincorporated Ware County, GA?
+04 How long does it take to get a building permit in unincorporated Ware County, GA?

-How do I schedule a building inspection in unincorporated Ware County, GA?
+05 How do I schedule a building inspection in unincorporated Ware County, GA?

-Inspections can be scheduled via: (912) 287-4379.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Ware County, GA via: (912) 287-4379.
 Inspections called in between 8:00 a.m. and 12:00 p.m. are done between 1:00 p.m. and 5:00 p.m. the same business day.
 Inspections called in between 1:00 p.m. and 5:00 p.m. are done between 8:00 a.m. and 12:00 p.m. the next business day.
 Planning and Codes office hours are Monday through Friday, 8:00 a.m. to 4:00 p.m., with phone availability to 5:00 p.m..